Skip to content

 Eine Person mit blauen Handschuhen hält eine Petrischale mit rotem Agar in der Hand, auf dessen Oberfläche mehrere kleine schwarze Bakterienkolonien wachsen, was die Laborforschung auf dem Gebiet der Krankheiten illustriert.

 Due to the heterogeneity of the disease and decades of under-research, the pathology of ME/CFS remains poorly understood.
-Although many studies point to pathophysiological abnormalities, e.g., in energy metabolism, the immune system, and the vascular system, there is no validated biomarker that can be used for diagnosis.
+Although many studies show pathophysiological abnormalities, e.g. in energy metabolism, the immune system and the vascular system, there is no validated biomarker that can be used for diagnosis.

-There is no FDA- or EMA-approved treatment and no cure for ME/CFS.
-Apart from symptomatic treatment (e.g., for sleep disorders or pain), the most important recommendation for patients is pacing, i.e., adhering to individual stress limits imposed by the disease through activity and energy management.
+There is no FDA or EMA approved treatment and no cure for ME/CFS.
+Apart from symptomatic treatment (e.g. for sleep disorders or pain), the most important recommendation for patients is pacing, i.e. adherence to individual stress limits imposed by the disease through activity and energy management.

-The goal is to avoid relapses due to post-exertional malaise and to create optimal conditions for stabilizing the disease.
+The aim is to avoid relapses due to post-exertional malaise and to create optimal conditions for stabilization of the disease.
 However, the long-term prognosis remains poor.
-Although gradual improvement is sometimes observed, the rate of complete remission is less than 5%.
+Although a gradual improvement is sometimes observed, the rate of complete remission is less than 5%.

 Designations of ME/CFS

-Over the years, the disease has been referred to by various names, each with its own historical context, geographical background, stigma, and burden.
-The most commonly used terms are myalgic encephalomyelitis (ME) and chronic fatigue syndrome (CFS).
+Over the years, the disease has been referred to by various names, each with its own historical context, geographical background, stigma and burden.
+The most commonly used names are myalgic encephalomyelitis (ME) and chronic fatigue syndrome (CFS).
 The World Health Organization classifies both ME and CFS as neurological disorders under the same ICD-10 code G93.3.
-In recent years, however, the combined term ME/CFS has become increasingly established in scientific literature and has been adopted by healthcare providers, professionals, and patient organizations.
-In line with this emerging consensus, we use the technical term ME/CFS for the condition—without prejudice to the pathology of the disease.
+In recent years, however, the combined term ME/CFS has become increasingly established in the scientific literature and has been adopted by healthcare providers, professionals and patient organizations.
+In line with this emerging consensus, we use the technical term ME/CFS for the disease – without prejudice to the disease pathology.

 Symptoms and comorbodities

-ME/CFS is a multisystem disease whose symptoms affect almost every part of the body.
-Although its severity and relative intensity can vary from person to person, the combination of symptoms is characteristic and allows diagnosis by an experienced clinician according to international guidelines.
-Modern criteria considered appropriate for both clinical diagnosis and the definition of research cases include the Canadian Consensus Criteria (CCC) and the International Consensus Criteria (ICC).
+ME/CFS is a multi-system disease with symptoms affecting almost every part of the body.
+Although their expression and relative severity may vary from person to person, the combination of symptoms is characteristic and allows diagnosis by an experienced clinician according to international guidelines.
+Modern criteria considered appropriate for both clinical diagnosis and research case definition include the Canadian Consensus Criteria (CCC) and the International Consensus Criteria (ICC).

 Post-exertional malaise (PEM):

 A characteristic feature of ME/CFS is the worsening of symptoms after even minimal physical or cognitive exertion.
-This post-exertional malaise can lead to a prolonged period of increased fatigue, brain fog, and other symptoms, also known as a “crash.”
-PEM typically occurs 12 to 48 hours after exertion and can last for days or weeks.
+This post-exertional malaise can lead to a prolonged period of increased fatigue, brain fog and other symptoms, also known as a “crash”.
+PEM typically occurs with a delay of 12 to 48 hours after exertion and can last for days or weeks.

-It can also lead to irreversible deterioration and permanent changes in patients’ health in the long and short term.
-PEM can be mitigated by activity management techniques, often referred to as “pacing.”
+It can also lead to irreversible deterioration and a permanent change in the patient’s health in the long and short term.
+PEM can be mitigated by activity management techniques, often referred to as ‘pacing’.
 Patients are advised to minimize PEM episodes and prevent relapses by maintaining a balance between rest and activity.

-The diagnosis of ME/CFS requires careful differential diagnosis to investigate alternative explanations for the symptoms, such as multiple sclerosis (MS) or severe depression, but it is not a diagnosis of exclusion.
-It can occur alongside other diseases, and a number of comorbidities are even considered typical of ME/CFS.
+The diagnosis of ME/CFS requires a careful differential diagnosis to explore alternative explanations for the symptoms, such as multiple sclerosis (MS) or major depression, but it is not a diagnosis of exclusion.
+It can occur alongside other conditions, and a number of comorbidities are even considered typical of ME/CFS.
 They are observed in many patients, probably due to as yet unexplained links in the pathomechanisms.

 Eine Frau liegt auf einer Couch, den Kopf auf einem Kissen, eingewickelt in eine rote Decke, und sieht müde oder unwohl aus - möglicherweise zeigt sie Symptome einer Krankheit wie ME/CFS.